Deleting edges to restrict the size of an epidemic in temporal networks: Introduction and motivation

-Our paper is mainly motivated by the need to control infectious diseases that may spread over contact networks.
+Our work is partly motivated by the need to control contagion (be it biological or informational) that may spread over contact networks.
 Data specifying timed contacts that could spread an infectious disease are recorded in a variety of settings, including movements of humans via commuter patterns and airline flights \cite{colizza2015}, and fine-grained recording of livestock movements between farms in most European nations \cite{mitchell2005characteristics}.
 There is very strong evidence that these networks play a critical role in large and damaging epidemics, including the 2009 H1N1 influenza pandemic \cite{brockmann} and the 2001 British foot-and-mouth disease epidemic \cite{fmdAftermath}.
 Because of the key importance of timing in these networks to their capacity to spread disease, methods to assess the susceptibility of temporal graphs and networks to disease incursion have recently become an active area of work within network epidemiology in general, and within livestock network epidemiology in particular \cite{noremarkWidgren,vittoriaPRX,braunstein,valdanoEpi}.

-The leading role of livestock epidemiology in the development of temporal graph methods for disease control is partially explainable by the wealth of data available in this area: it is required by European law that individual cattle movements between agricultural holdings be recorded, including the timings of those movements.
-In Great Britain, these are in the \emph{British Cattle Movement Service} (BCMS)~\cite{mitchell2005characteristics} dataset, which contained almost 300M trades between over 133K agricultural holdings in 2014.
-The set of all farms (vertices) together with the set of all possible animal trades (edges) form a static graph $G$; there already exists evidence that many such real-world animal trade networks are likely to have small treewidth~\cite{enright2018deleting}.
-When we consider each animal trade (i.e.~edge) $e$ together with the recorded times at which this trade is realized, we obtain a temporal graph $(G,\lambda)$.

-In this paper, we are interested in controlling the disease spread on this sort of temporal graphs $(G,\lambda)$ which arise in such animal trade networks.
-Therefore, similarly to~\cite{enright2018deleting}, we focus our attention on deleting edges and/or edge availabilities from $(G,\lambda)$ in order to limit the temporal connectivity of the remaining temporal subgraph.
+Here, similarly to~\cite{enright2018deleting}, we focus our attention on deleting edges from $(G,\lambda)$ in order to limit the temporal connectivity of the remaining temporal subgraph.
 To this end, the following temporal extension of the notion of a path in a static graph is fundamental~\cite{kempe,MertziosMCS13}.

-\begin{definition}[Temporal path] A \emph{ temporal path} from $u$ to $v$ in a temporal graph $(G,\timeFunc)$ is a path from $u$ to $v$ in $G$, composed of edges $e_0,e_1,\ldots,e_k$ such that each edge $e_i$ is assigned a time $t(e_i)\in\timeFunc$, where $t(e_i)< t(e_{i+1})$ for $0 \leq i < k$. \end{definition}
+\begin{definition}[Temporal path] A \emph{ temporal path} from $u$ to $v$ in a temporal graph $(G,\timeFunc)$ is a path from $u$ to $v$ in $G$, composed of edges $e_0,e_1,\ldots,e_k$ such that each edge $e_i$ is assigned a time $t(e_i)\in\timeFunc(e_i)$, where $t(e_i)< t(e_{i+1})$ for $0 \leq i < k$. \end{definition}